For Sellers

 The inspector shall report as in need of correction:

-• manually operated dampers that did not open and close.
+- Manually operated dampers that do not open and close

 Interior